 Rather than trying to eliminate every trace of stage fright, you should aim at transforming it from a negative force into what one expert calls positive nervousness-"a zesty, enthusiastic, lively feeling with a slight edge to it. . . .
 It's still nervousness, but it feels different.
 You're no longer victimized by it; instead, you're vitalized by it.
-You're in control of it."10
+You're in control of it."11

 Don't think of yourself as having stage fright.
 Instead, think of it as "stage excitement" or "stage enthusiasm."
 It can help you get focused and energized in the same way that it helps athletes, musicians, and others get primed for a game or a concert.
-Actress Jane Lynch, talking about her gig hosting Saturday Night Live, said that she got through it with "that perfect cocktail of nervousness and excitement."
-Think of that cocktail as a normal part of giving a successful speech.
+Think of it as a normal part of giving a successful speech.